DETAILED ACTION

 9. Claims 11 and 18 are rejected under 35 U.S.C.
 103 as being unpatentable over Cole in view of Florent.

 Regarding claim 11, Cole and Florent disclose the IC device testing apparatus of claim 1, except for explicitly specifying that wherein the predetermined time is at least 12 hours.
 However, Florent discloses, in order to accelerate the aging of the IC chip for analyzing the reliability of the IC chip (DUT), a laser beam being used to heat up the DUT for a period of time during the thermal stress test.
 The total predetermined time to heat up the DUT in the reliability test would simply be a matter of inventor design choice.
 It depends on how the inventor want to apply the stress test level of the reliability test to the DUT.
 The higher energy of a laser beam applied to the DUT may have less the predetermined time than the lower energy of a laser beam applied to the same DUT.
-The chip is used for commercial sector that may have less the predetermined time for burn-in than the same chip is used for industrial sector.
+The chip is used for commercial sector that may have less the predetermined time than the same chip is used for industrial sector.

 Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to employ an IC analysis system of Cole and Florent by setting the predetermined heating time for at least 12 hours, in order to meet the system design and specification requirement.